-Anyone can fall subject to the plotted schemes of cyber bullies and hackers.
+Experts estimate that the damage related to global cybercrime will grow by 15% each year for the next five years, reaching $10.5 trillion annually by 2025.
+Anyone can fall subject to the plotted schemes of cyberbullies and hackers.
 One click, and that’s it.
 That’s why cyber security awareness is for everyone, including leadership.

-Experts estimate that the damage related to cybercrime is $6 trillion annually.
-Here are a few ways implementing a robust security awareness training program (Phishing Awareness Training, Clean Desk Policy, Visitor Program) can help lower your risk of becoming part of that statistic—and lower your risk from the inside out.
+Fortunately, implementing a robust security awareness training program, including phishing awareness training, a clean desk policy, and a secure visitor program can help lower your risk of becoming part of that statistic—and lower your risk from the inside out.

-Regardless, being proactive in educating all employees on the warning signs of insider threats can save you in the long run.
+Most employees lack awareness of the risk that their actions, or that of their colleagues, might pose.
+Being proactive in educating all employees on the warning signs of insider threats can save you in the long run.

 Train your employees on things to avoid, like reusing old passwords, creating weak passwords, and resetting passwords through unknown email links.
 These practices alone significantly lower your chances of an external attack.